davestewart/es-kit/docs/utilities/helpers.md

 }
 ```

-> Note that extending `Helpers` will not overwrite the "individual" `$` style helpers, as decribed above.
+> Note that extending `Helpers` will not overwrite the individual exported `$` style helpers, as decribed above.